truongghieu/truongghieu/README.md

 ## 🚀 About Me
-I'm a Unity Game Developer and a Computer Science student at University of Technology, Vietnam National University - Ho Chi Minh City.
+I'm a Unity Game Developer and a Telecomunication and Electronic student at University of Technology, Vietnam National University - Ho Chi Minh City.
 I'm currently working on a 2D game project using Unity and C#.

 ## 🛠 Skills
 C#, Unity, Python